plastex/plastex/README.md

 Read more at the github page for the plasTeX project: http://plastex.github.io/plastex/

+## Installation
+plasTeX can be installed like any Python package, e.g. using `pip`.
+The version on PyPi is currently three years old, so you may want to install from source: clone the repository and run `pip install .` in its top-level folder.
+The [contribution guidelines](CONTRIBUTING.md) have more nuance on this.

 ## Testing
 To run the tests locally, run `tox`.